 (Maximum 100 words for total response to Question 1).
-Benchmark standard of student responses are provided below.
+Benchmark standards of student responses are provided below.

-(a) Iden tify the font style that must be used for all documents produced
+(a) Identify the font style that must be used for all documents produced

 Calibri

-(b) Ident ify one (1) type of document that is discussed in the style guide
+(b) Identify one (1) type of document that is discussed in the style guide

-Benchm ark answers, students must provide one [1] of the following:
+Benchmark answers, students must provide one (1) of the following:

-• business letters
+- business letters

-• emails
+- emails

-• reports
+- reports

-• procedures
+- procedures

-• policies.
+- policies.

-(c) Ident ify the content that must be present for a business letter
+(c) Identify the content that must be present for a business letter

-own words, students must outline the content that needs to be present in a business cording to the Bounce Fitness Style Guide.
+In their own words, students must outline the content that needs to be present in a business letter according to the Bounce Fitness Style Guide.

 Business letter

-Employees can use the business letter template to correspond with partners and clients for various purposes such as introducing Bounce Fitness's products and services, to build relationships with their customers and business associates [e.g., expressing gratitude for continued patronage], or to offer sales incentives.
+Employees can use the business letter template to correspond with partners and clients for various purposes, such as introducing Bounce Fitness's products and services, building relationships with their customers and business associates (e.g., expressing gratitude for continued patronage), or offering sales incentives.